SherryLiu3670/MLops_2025_group8/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+1. Cloud Storage: store processed data
+2. Artifacts Registry: store docker images
+3. Cloud Run: run docker images for backend and frontend We also used IAM for assigning roles for each user and service account to make sure the safety of our project.

 --- question 17 fill here ---